Image

 The fields available are as follows:

-Tip: If the Image is being used within the content of a page, the Alt text of that Image will not be updated when you change the Alt text on an Image asset.
+If the Image is being used within the content of a page, the Alt text of that Image will not be updated when you change the Alt text on an Image asset.
 For example, if you have inserted an Image called Squiz Logo on the Home page and then change the Alt text of the Squiz Logo Image asset, the Alt text on the Home page will not change.

-• Embedded Data: for more information on the Embedded Data field, refer to the Extracting Metadata from a JPEG section in this chapter.
+• Embedded Data: For more information on the Embedded Data field, refer to the Extracting Metadata from a JPEG section in this chapter.

 Varieties Screen